📞 Speak with someone today: 423-202-3008

 • Needing more to get the same effect (tolerance)

-• Hiding use from family, friends, or coworkers
+• Hiding use from family, friends, or doctors

 What Opioid Withdrawal Feels Like